rust-lang/reference/src/type-layout.md

 ### The `C` Representation

-The `C` representation is designed for creating types that are interoptable with the C Language and soundly performing operations that rely on data layout such as reinterpreting values as a different type.
+The `C` representation is designed for dual purposes.
+One purpose is for creating types that are interoptable with the C Language.
+The second purpose is to create types that you can soundly performing operations that rely on data layout such as reinterpreting values as a different type.

+Because of this dual purpose, it is possible to create types that are not useful for interfacing with the C programming language.

 This representation can be applied to structs, unions, and enums.